csc301-2024-s/13-Engineers-Without-Borders/deliverables/D3/non-simulation design doc.md

 -Animation and transitions will make the ui look more fluid.
 The one ui builder offers feels super clumsy to use.
 Might look for other solutions.
 -Too many popup windows for now.
 All popup windows other than the ones between major sections need to be replaced.
 -Maybe implement a scoreboard.
+-Look for a decent implementation of the loading screen.

 ## Details:
 1.0 Loading Screen